Daytime Naps

 The mechanism proposed for that is Process O — the dissipation of local inhibition in the brain's wake-active "sleep-switch" circuits.[3]
 The transition from wakefulness into the lightest sleep stages is enough to reset that switch, even before any deep sleep happens.
 Process O is why you can wake from a 20-minute nap feeling sharper without having entered slow-wave sleep at all.

 Independent of the cognitive mechanism, individual nap propensity is heavily heritable.
-A Mass General/Harvard genome-wide association study (n=452,633) identified 123 genetic loci associated with daytime napping behaviour, many in genes near the orexin signalling pathway that regulates wakefulness and arousal.[4]
-The need for daytime sleep isn't purely behavioural — it's partly written into your genome.
+A Massachusetts General Hospital / Harvard genome-wide association study of 452,633 adults identified 123 genetic loci associated with daytime napping behaviour, many of them in genes near the orexin signalling pathway that regulates wakefulness and arousal.[4]
+The need for daytime sleep isn't purely behavioural — it's partly written into the genome.

 Cardiometabolic and mortality data